 - Betterment for Business (The Wall Street Journal and Employee Benefits Adviser)

 - Human Interest (The Wall Street Journal and Employee Benefits Adviser)

 - Ubiquity (The New York Times)

 - Guideline (Employee Benefits Adviser)

 Before you declare yourself a DIY type, please make sure your nonprofit is prepared to venture into the world of defined contribution administration and investment.
-This includes, among other things, understanding how to evaluate investments and abiding by Department of Labor and IRS regulations.
+This includes, among other things, understanding how to evaluate investments and abiding by Department of Labor, IRS, and ERISA regulations.

 Or you may be a nonprofit that didn’t sign up to handle all the administrative work, but still find yourself doing payroll setup of deferrals and filing the Form 5500.
-That was the experience of a small Baltimore nonprofit before switching to ForUsAll to handle much of their administrative and investment responsibilities.
+That was the experience of a small Baltimore nonprofit had before switching from a 403(b) to a 401(k) with ForUsAll.
+By working with ForUsAll, we were able to handle much of their administrative and investment responsibilities.
 Their new ForUsAll plan handles enrollment and payroll deductions, and files the notorious Form 5500.
 The plan automatically enrolls participants at a 6% deferral rate and employees may choose automatic deferral increases of 1% each year.
 (You can read more about this small nonprofit’s transition to ForUsAll in this PlanSponsor story.)

 Is a 403(b) or 401(k) the right option for your company?

 As a nonprofit, you have a couple of other decisions to make.

 First, think about if you want to offer an ERISA or non-ERISA plan.
 A non-ERISA plan can be cheaper, but with that cost savings comes restrictions.
 For example, non-ERISA 403(b)s can’t make employer contributions.